Mithraeum/mithraeum-core-public/docs/README.md

 Central hub of user assets.
 Banner id specified in this contract will be considered as settlement owner.
 Contains settlements' assets, such as buildings, siege, army.
 Also methods to manage governors and settlement.&#x20;

-### Zone.sol
+### Region.sol

 Contains settlement market, addresses to related workers and units pools and parameters which are related to these pools.
-Also contains method to spawn occultists.
+Also contains method to spawn cultists.

-### OccultistsSettlement.sol
+### CultistsSettlement.sol

 Modified settlement entity, which doesn't have an owner.
 Main purpose of it is containing the army of occultists in each zone.